gdmoney/product-availability-checker/README.md

 ## Project Overview
-Queries each URL, checks product availability, and sends an email if one of the products is available.
+Queries a list of URLs, checks product availability, and sends an email if one of the products is in stock.

 Can be run **locally**, on **AWS Lambda**, on **GCP Cloud Functions**, or on **GitHub Actions**.